 \section{Main results}

 In this section we design a global homogeneous attitude control.
-First, we study the problem of homogeneous stabilization of a linear impulsive system.
-Then we apply the obtained results to design global homogeneous controller for an attitude control of rigid body, based on the fact that system \eqref{eq:dyn} can be re-formulated as an impulsive system on Lie algebra $\mathfrak{so}(3)$.
+First, we study the problem of homogeneous stabilization of a class of impulsive systems.
+Then we apply the obtained results to design global homogeneous controller for an attitude control of rigid body, based on the fact that system \eqref{eq:dyn} can be re-formulated as a impulsive system on Lie algebra $\mathfrak{so}(3)$.